-There are several restaurants situated within the Denali Park area.
-For a delicious morning meal, head to the Black Bear Cafe.
-The café dishes up house made baked goods, hearty benedicts and burritos, savory breakfast bowls, and locally roasted coffee.
+- Black Bear Café - Busy café on the Denali Park boardwalk that dishes up house made baked goods, hearty benedicts and burritos, savory breakfast bowls, and locally roasted coffee.
 Black Bear's menu is vegan and gluten-free friendly.
-We recommend planning for extra time as the small café gets quite busy.
+Plan for extra time to order and eat, this café is small and popular.

-One of the most famous local Denali restaurants is the Salmon Bake, or "The Bake" to locals.
-This casual eatery with an off-kilter floor offers famous fish tacos, burgers, and baked salmon dishes.
-The Bake is also known for its nightlife with live bands, DJs, trivia nights, and competitions like "Denali American Idol."
+- Salmon Bake, or "The Bake" to locals - This casual eatery with an off-kilter floor offers famous fish tacos, burgers, and baked salmon dishes.
+The Bake is also known for its nightlife with live bands, DJs, and trivia nights.

-Just down the street from The Bake is Prospectors Pizza.
-The dining room is full of historic pictures of settlers panning for gold, hunting, and building lives in the Last Frontier.
-Prospectors has the more common pizzas, as well as Alaskan-themed pies topped with reindeer sausage or crab.
+- Prospectors Pizza - The dining room is full of historic pictures of settlers panning for gold, hunting, and building lives in the Last Frontier.
+Along with the more common pizzas, Prospectors features Alaskan-themed pies topped with reindeer sausage or crab.
 There's also a large selection of beer on tap, most brewed in Alaska.

-If you do have your own transportation, or are staying near mile marker 229 on the Parks Highway, you are in luck.
-There you'll find 229 Parks, a fantastic small restaurant owned and operated by Laura Cole, a contestant on Top Chef.
-She dedicates her summers to creating an ever-changing menu from all Alaskan ingredients grown on site, foraged, or brought in from local farms.
-The restaurant is open mid-June through September.
+- 229 Parks - If you have your own transportation, or are staying near mile marker 229 on the Parks Highway (about eight miles south of the Denali Park entrance, close to the Denali Cabins), you're in luck.
+There you'll find 229 Parks, a fantastic small restaurant owned and operated by Laura Cole, a former Top Chef contestant.
+She dedicates her summers to creating an ever-changing menu showcasing ingredients grown on site, foraged, or brought in from local farms.
+The restaurant is usually open mid-June through September.
 Reservations are required.